How to Prevent These 3 Common Pregnancy Skin Problems

-Pregnancy Problem: Dry and itchy skin
+Pregnancy Problem: Dry and Itchy Skin

 Your body’s working overtime to make sure you and baby both get plenty of nutrients.
 Since baby needs lots of fluids to develop properly, this can divert moisture away from your skin.
-That means that the so-called “pregnancy glow” isn’t always a given, but you can help it along.
+That means the so-called “pregnancy glow” isn’t always a given, but you can help it along.

-Pregnancy Problem: Bigger, sore boobs
+Pregnancy Problem: Bigger, Sore Boobs

 Breast discomfort is often one of the first early pregnancy signs women experience, and though it tends to fade after the first trimester, it can last throughout your pregnancy—and even after baby arrives.
 That’s because your boobs will likely grow several cup sizes as they expand to produce milk and prepare for breastfeeding.

 The Fix: By the second trimester, bra shopping is on the to-do list of many moms-to-be.
 Get professionally fitted and look for maternity or nursing bras specifically designed to support your chest and back.
 To deal with the feeling of tightness as your boobs grow, there’s no need to buy a specialized breast cream—what works for your belly can work all over your body too.
 Both Pipette’s Belly Butter and Belly Oil can keep the sensitive skin on your boobs moisturized without causing irritation.

 This article is sponsored by Pipette.
 Shop clean skin care for mom and baby at pipettebaby.com.